 1980 Aston Martin Bulldog concept

-The Prince of Wales’ Royal Warrant of Appointment was awarded in 1982 which further served to cement the status of the brand, as well as a welcome return to the James Bond franchise in 1987 with Timothy Dalton driving a V8 Vantage Volante in “The Living Daylights”.
+The Prince of Wales’ Royal Warrant of Appointment was awarded in 1982 which further served to cement the status of the brand, as well as a welcome return of James Bond in 1987 where we saw Timothy Dalton driving a V8 Volante in “The Living Daylights”.

 Despite the continually growing prestige and an army of adoring devotees, Aston Martin still needed investment to continue.
 Ford Motors took a substantial shareholding in 1987 and in 1988 a new model, the V8 Virage made its debut.

 Following on from the Virage was the new Vantage with sleeker styling, and then a revival of the DB name with the DB7.
 Under Ford’s, ownership production was increased although still respecting the marque’s unique reputation for quality.